 Determine your offer type

 If you don't see data for a subscription and you want to determine if your subscription falls under the supported offers, you can validate that your subscription is supported.
-To validate that an Azure subscription is supported, sign-in to the Azure portal.
+To validate an Azure subscription is supported, sign in to the Azure portal.
 Then select All Services in the left menu pane.
 In the list of services, select Subscriptions.
-In the subscription list menu, click on the subscription that you want to verify.
+In the subscription list menu, select the subscription that you want to verify.
 Your subscription is shown on the Overview tab and you can see the Offer and Offer ID.
 The following image shows an example.